ncsa/ncsa_system_documentation/docs/source/allocations/manage-ncsa-identity.rst

 - Primary email address
 - Secondary email address

-A secondary email address is useful for recovering your account or resetting your password if you lose access to your primary email account.
+A secondary email address is useful for recovering your NCSA account or resetting your password if you lose access to your primary email account.

 Reset Your Password
 ---------------------

 To reset your NCSA (Kerberos) password, go to `NCSA Identity - Reset Your Password <https://identity.ncsa.illinois.edu/reset>`_

-You will submit your NCSA username and NCSA Identity Service will email a code to the email address listed in your NCSA profile.
-Once you have the code, you enter your username and the code to set a new password.
+When you submit your NCSA username, NCSA Identity Services will send a code to the email address listed in your NCSA profile.
+You will need that code, along with your username, to set a new password.

 NCSA Duo Multi-Factor Authentication
 ---------------------------------------

-You are required to use NCSA Duo for mulit-factor authenication to access NCSA resources.
-This is separate from your University of Illinois Duo that you may have set up if you are affiliated with the University.
+You are required to use NCSA Duo multi-factor authentication to access NCSA resources.
+This is separate from your University of Illinois Duo that you have if you are affiliated with the University.
-Go to `Duo at NCSA <https://wiki.ncsa.illinois.edu/display/cybersec/Duo+at+NCSA>`_ for information on how to setup and manage your NCSA Duo token.
+Go to `Duo at NCSA <https://wiki.ncsa.illinois.edu/display/cybersec/Duo+at+NCSA>`_ for information on how to set up and manage your NCSA Duo.

 View Your Group Memberships
 -----------------------------